gvwilson/sdxpy/src/interp/index.md

 Similarly,
 the [%g compiler "compilers" %] and [%g interpreter "interpreters" %] that make programs run are just programs themselves.
-Instead of changing the characters in a [%i "block (of memory)" "block of memory" %] like text editors, or calculating sums and averages like spreadsheets, compilers turn text into instructions for interpreters or hardware to run.
+Instead of calculating sums or drawing characters on a screenb, compilers turn text into instructions for interpreters or hardware to run.

 Most real programming languages have two parts: